 |Exotic forex pairs||Yes||Yes||Yes|

-|# of commodities offered||7||16||17|
+|# of commodities offered||7||34||21|

-|Indiced & Stock CFDs||Swissquote||AvaTrade||Plus500|
+|Index & Stock CFDs||Swissquote||IG||XTB|

-|# of Stocks offered||0||99||1816|
+|# of stocks offered||0||8000||1606|

-|See Swissquote's Instruments||See AvaTrade's Instruments||See Plus500's Instruments|
+|See Swissquote's Instruments||See IG's Instruments||See XTB's Instruments|

 With Swissquote, the minimum and maximum trade requirements vary depending on the trader and the instrument.

-As with most brokers, margin requirements do vary depending on the trader, accounts and instruments, but as a guide, Swissquote offer margin up to 0.01% on currencies.
+As with most brokers, margin requirements do vary depending on the trader, accounts and instruments.
+You can see the latest margin requirements on their website.

-Swissquote support a wide range of languages including English, German, French, Italian, Spanish, Arabic, Russian, and Chinese
+Swissquote support a wide range of languages including English, German, French, Italian, Spanish, Arabic, Russian, and Chinese.

 CFDs are leveraged products and can result in the loss of your capital.
 All trading involves risk.
 Only risk capital you’re prepared to lose.
-Past performance does not guarantee future results.
+Past performance does not guarantee future results. *Availability subject to regulation.

 This post is for educational purposes and should not be considered as investment advice.
-All information collected from http://en.swissquote.com/ on March 6, 2018.
+All information collected from www.swissquote.eu on 01/10/2021.